mwakad/box-office-movie-insights/README.md

 **• Budget:** While the budget showed no direct significant correlation, we noted that larger budgets did not always equate to higher returns.

-**• Star Power:** We found strong evidence that the involvement of top actors is correlated with higher profitability.
+**• Star Power:** We found strong evidence that the involvement of top actors correlates with higher profitability.

 ## Key Findings